-Bertrand says the company has found success integrating its positive feedback into Google AdWords campaigns.
+Bertrand says the company has found success integrating its positive feedback into Google Ads campaigns.
 As he notes, Trustpilot is one of a select group of trustworthy review partners Google allows to be featured in such efforts.
-“One of the big selling points was, I want to take advantage of seller ratings in Google AdWords.
+“One of the big selling points was, I want to take advantage of seller ratings in Google Ads.
 To do that, you actually have to use a third-party,” he said.

 Using review tools to reinforce authenticity and transparency

 Managing online reputation isn’t just about promoting good feedback.
 As more travel brands recognize, it’s also important to focus on review platforms that emphasize transparency and don’t allow them to hide negative reviews.

 By focusing on these so-called “open” platforms, companies can signal that they have nothing to hide, helping to boost buyer trust and increasing their overall reputations.
 This stands in contrast to more “closed-loop” platforms, which hypothetically provide more control over which reviews are highlighted, but have hidden costs in the form of increased consumer skepticism.
 “If they are working with closed-loop platforms, then they have to manage online reputation by themselves,” said Trustpilot’s Vatanparast.
 “But, if they’re working with us, it’s much easier because we’re building all of our services and functionality around that transparency and trust.”